gabrielwolf/audiocut/README.md

 # audiocut
 A Python 3 script that cuts a wave file into chunks of a variable length in seconds.
-The chunks are named in the form of `foo-xxxxx-yyyyy.wav`, where xxxxx and yyyyy represent start and stop samples of the chunk.
+The chunks are named in the form of `foo-xxxxxxxxxx-yyyyyyyyyy.wav`, where xxxxxxxxxx and yyyyyyyyyy represent start and stop samples of the chunk.
 We have many of them, so they are put into a subfolder `foo.wav-cut/`

 The purpose of this script is to create sample accurate chunks which can be put together again.